History of Palestine: Jazzari period

 Jazzar Pasha was appointed Wali of Sidon by the Sublime Porte for his role in uprooting the Zaydani sheikhdom.
 Unlike the Galilee-born Zahir, Jazzar was a product of the Ottoman state and a force for Ottoman centralization, yet he also pursued his own agenda, extending his influence throughout the southern half of Ottoman Syria.
 Jazzar assumed control over Zahir's cotton monopoly and further strengthened the fortifications of Acre, where he was based.
 He financed his rule through income generated from the cotton trade, as well as taxes, tolls and extortion.
 Tensions between Jazzar and the French cotton merchants of Acre ended with the latter being expelled in the late 1780s, at a time when prices for Palestine's cotton were declining due to alternative sources elsewhere.
 Like Zahir, Jazzar was able to maintain domestic security by suppressing the Bedouin tribes.
 However, the local peasantry did not fare well under his stringent taxation policies, which resulted in many leaving the Galilee for neighboring areas.
 To protect his rule, he raised a personal army of mamluks (slave soldiers) and mercenaries consisting of troops from different parts of the Islamic world.
 Jazzar established close ties with the Tuqan family, who were traditionally aligned with the Ottoman authorities.
 However, the Tuqans' chief rival, the Jarrar family, resisted his attempts at centralization and Jazzar besieged them at their Sanur fortress in 1790 and 1795, both times ending in defeat.

-In February 1799, Emperor Napoleon of France entered Palestine after conquering Egypt as part of his campaign against the Ottomans, who were allied with his enemy, the British Empire.
+In February 1799, Napoleon Bonaparte entered Palestine after conquering Egypt as part of his campaign against the Ottomans, who were allied with his enemy, the British Empire.
 He occupied Gaza and moved north along Palestine's coastal plain, capturing Jaffa, where his forces massacred some 3,000 Ottoman troops who had surrendered and many civilians.
 His forces then captured Haifa and used it as a staging ground for their siege of Acre.
 Napoleon called for Jewish support to capture Jerusalem.
 This was done to gain favor with Haim Farhi, Jazzar's Jewish vizier.
 The invasion rallied the sheikhs of Jabal Nablus, with the multazem of Jenin, Sheikh Yusuf al-Jarrar, beckoning them to combat the French.
 In contrast to the sheikhs of the Hebron Hills and Jerusalem who provided conscripts to the Ottoman Army, the sheikhs of Jabal Nablus fought independently, to the chagrin of the Sublime Porte.
 Their men were defeated by the French in the Galilee.
 Napoleon failed to conquer Acre and his defeat by Jazzar's forces, backed by the British, compelled him to withdraw from Palestine with heavy losses in May.
 Jazzar's victory significantly boosted his prestige.
 The Ottomans pursued the French in Egypt in 1800, using Gaza as their launch point.